 Notes on the data: Aboriginal premature mortality by selected cause

 Policy context: Respiratory system diseases are those that affect the respiratory tract (upper airway, trachea, bronchus and lung).
 They include cancers of the respiratory system, chronic respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD), pneumonia, influenza and other respiratory diseases [1].
-They include chronic lower respiratory diseases, the second leading cause of death for Aboriginal and Torres Strait Islander people.
+They include chronic lower respiratory diseases, the third leading cause of death for Aboriginal and Torres Strait Islander people in 2022 [2].

 Respiratory system diseases are associated with a number of contributing factors, including poor environmental conditions, socioeconomic disadvantage, risky behaviour (particularly tobacco smoking, alcohol use, and substance use) and some previous medical conditions [3][4].
 Infants and children are particularly susceptible to developing respiratory conditions, due to factors such as exposure to tobacco smoke, poor environmental conditions, and poor nutrition [3][4].